back

 The Big Shift from “Nice-to-Have” to “Need-to-Have”

-We're past the point of asking if your business should be on social media.
-The real question is how you're using it.
-As we head into 2025, a massive 90% of small businesses are using social media as part of their marketing.
+We’re past the point of asking if your business should be on social media.
+The real question is how you’re using it.
+As we head into 2025, social media reaches 63.9% of the global population, and the average user spends over 2 hours and 20 minutes per day on these platforms (SmartInsights, 2025).

-And customers are the ones driving this trend.
-A recent survey found that 58% of people now discover new brands on social platforms more than they do through traditional search engines.
+Customers are also driving this shift — 58% of people now discover new brands on social platforms more than they do through traditional search engines.
 That number alone tells you everything you need to know: social media is a critical sales and marketing channel.

-A good strategy makes sure your time and money are spent connecting with people who are genuinely interested in what you do.
-It's about building relationships, not just chasing vanity metrics like follower counts.
-It gives you a roadmap for every single post, comment, and campaign you run.
+A good strategy ensures your time and money are spent connecting with people who are genuinely interested in what you do.
+It’s about building relationships, not chasing vanity metrics like follower counts.
+It gives you a roadmap for every post, comment, and campaign you run.

 Beyond marketing, a plan is also crucial for customer service.
 People expect to get help where they hang out online.
 Diving into social media customer care strategies can show you how to turn your profiles into a real asset for customer support.